amuthesan/PG1302_Dragino/README.md

 # PG1302 LoRaWAN Basic Station Gateway Setup

-This guide provides step-by-step instructions to set up the Dragino PG1302 LoRaWAN Concentrator as a Basic Station gateway on a Raspberry Pi.
+This repository contains the tools and documentation to set up the Dragino PG1302 LoRaWAN Concentrator as a Basic Station gateway on a Raspberry Pi.

+**New Feature: Web-Based Setup Interface**
+We have developed a modern, web-based dashboard to automate the entire configuration process.

 ## Prerequisites